 Thomas J Hayman, Alan C Hsu, Tatiana B Kolesnik, Laura F Dagley, Joschka Willemsen, Michelle D Tate, Paul J Baker, Nadia J Kershaw, Lukasz Kedzierski, Andrew Webb, Peter A Wark, Katherine Kedzierska, Seth L Masters, Gabrielle T Belz, Marco Binder, Philip M Hansbro, Nicos A Nicola, Sandra E Nicholson

-The innate immune system is our first line of defence against viral pathogens.
-Host cell pattern recognition receptors (PRRs) sense viral components and initiate immune signalling cascades that result in the production of an array of cytokines to combat infection.
-The retinoic acid inducible gene-I (RIG-I) is a PRR that recognises viral RNA and, when activated, results in the production of type I and III interferons (IFNs) and the up-regulation of IFN-stimulated genes.
-Ubiquitination of RIG-I by the E3 ligases TRIM25 and Riplet is thought to be requisite for RIG-I activation; however, recent studies have questioned the relative importance of these two enzymes for RIG-I signalling.
-Here we sh..View full abstract
+The innate immune system is our first line of defense against viral pathogens.
+Host cell pattern recognition receptors sense viral components and initiate immune signaling cascades that result in the production of an array of cytokines to combat infection.
+Retinoic acid-inducible gene-I (RIG-I) is a pattern recognition receptor that recognizes viral RNA and, when activated, results in the production of type I and III interferons (IFNs) and the upregulation of IFN-stimulated genes.
+Ubiquitination of RIG-I by the E3 ligases tripartite motif-containing 25 (TRIM25) and Riplet is thought to be requisite for RIG-I activation; however, recent studies have questioned the relative importance of these..View full abstract

 Awarded by National Health and Medical Research Council (NHMRC), Australia